mgrand/smileyVars/README.md

 ## Introduction by Example

-Suppose we have a table that tracks the content of bins in a warehouse.
+Suppose you have a table that tracks the content of bins in a warehouse.
 Suppose bins are identified by `aisle`, `level` and `bin_number`.
 A query to get information about the contents of one bin might look like